Germ-Soma Differentiation: Benefits and detriments of differentiation

-Dirty Work Hypothesis
+Dirty work hypothesis

 One major theory as to the proliferation of organisms with cell differentiation is the dirty work hypothesis.
 This hypothesis posits that when an organism has differentiated cells, somatic cells are able to devote energy solely to maintaining homeostasis instead of reproduction while germ cells do the opposite.
 One reason proposed for the relative success of the "dirty work" system of organization is that it helps manage the detrimental effects of metabolic activity, and allow for more efficient energy distribution throughout an organism.
 The other major reason proposed is that it prevents metabolic activity within the cell from damaging genetic material.
 Said activity in mitochondria and chloroplasts creates mutagenic byproducts, so in organisms with differentiation where germ cells do not engage in metabolic activity the germline is not impacted.

 Uncertainty

 Due to the nature of research around the origin of life and multicellularity, it has been difficult to obtain a case study that is optimal for observing somatic-germline differentiation.
 One case that has been extensively studied is that of organisms in the Volvocacaeae family.
 Within volvocavea, there is much diversity in organizational structure, with some organisms being unicellular, colonial, or (arguably) multicellular.
 Within volvocine algae three genes have been identified as crucial to the development of soma cells which regulate coding for asymmetric division of cells, preventing reproductive development of soma cells, and preventing the development of somatic characteristics in germ cells (such as those meant for mobility or metabolic activity).